App Actions V3

 Create an action with a log trigger

-name: 'send-new-user-email',
+name: 'notify-on-new-entry',

 code: `async function execute(context) {

-// context.payload contains the log entry that triggered the action
+// context.payload.log contains the full log entry

-const logEntry = context.payload;
+var logEntry = context.payload.log;

-return { success: true, logType: logEntry.type };
+return { success: true, entryId: entryId };

 }`,